cyuria/wrasm/CONTRIBUTING.md

 this kind of problem, please either open an issue about it or mention it in one such existing issue.

+### A Note on Typos

+The above doesn't really apply to typos, so don't worry.
+Please use your own judgement as to whether the change is worth it or not.
+For docs, we don't want typos, so we'll most likely let the PR through.
+For code it depends on the code and the severity of the typo.
+If that portion of the code has a minor typo which doesn't impact its readability, just raise an issue and hopefully it will get fixed the next time that piece of code is updated.
+If the typo severely impacts the code's readability or makes it not perform as expected, that's a more serious bug, please submit a PR, or at least let us know with an issue.

+Notice how all the solutions start with raising an issue?
+That's because you can use the issue to gauge the importance of a corresponding PR.
+Isn't that convenient.

 ## Something Else?

 If there's anything that isn't covered here, the general process for